-Sole selling rights – Although it sounds similar, sole selling rights are not the same as sole agency agreement.
-Like with sole agency agreement, only one agent can sell your property during the agreed period.
-The difference is with sole selling rights, even if you find the buyer yourself, you are still expected to pay the estate agent commission fee
+Although it sounds similar, sole selling rights are not the same as sole agency agreements.
+Like with a sole agency agreement, only one agent can sell your property during the agreed period.
+The difference is with sole selling rights, even if you find the buyer yourself, you are still expected to pay the estate agent's commission fee

-Tie in period – A tie in period is the minimum amount of time you need to give the estate agent to market your property before you can end the agreement.
-Not all agents will request a tie in period and some may ask for up to 16 weeks.
-Alongside a tie in period, there may also be a notice period, which means you have to give the estate agent a certain amount of time in writing before you can end the agreement
+A tie-in period is the minimum amount of time you need to give the estate agent to market your property before you can end the agreement.
+Not all agents will request a tie-in period and some may ask for up to 16 weeks.
+Alongside a tie-in period, there may also be a notice period, which means you have to give the estate agent a certain amount of time in writing before you can end the agreement

-Fixed fee – Some estate agents will ask for a fixed fee, rather than a percentage of the sale price as their fees.
-This can often work out cheaper, but generally the agent will ask for this fee upfront, meaning you pay the same no matter how fast the property sells and no matter the price.
-In fact, paying up front means you pay the fee even if your house doesn’t sell.
-This is common amongst online estate agents, as many don’t offer a no sale no fee policy, like you expect from high street estate agents
+Some estate agents will ask for a fixed fee, rather than a percentage of the sale price as their fees.
+This can often work out cheaper, but generally, the agent will ask for this fee upfront, meaning you pay the same no matter how fast the property sells and no matter the price.
+In fact, paying upfront means you pay the fee even if your house doesn’t sell.
+This is common amongst online estate agents, as many don’t offer a no sale no fee policy like you expect from high street estate agents

 When entering into an estate agent contract, no matter how many times you’ve done it before, it’s important to know what you need to look out for.
 If you don’t read the fine print, you could end up stuck in a tricky situation, with no way around it.

-We’re here to stop that happening to you!
+We’re here to stop that from happening to you!

 We’ve made a list of things you need to keep an eye out for when getting ready to sign your estate agent contract:

-- Have you been signed up to an in-house service?
-Make sure you haven’t unknowingly been signed up to an in-house service, for example conveyancing, house repayments advice, or an EPC, as this may incur a further cost and you won’t be able to opt out of it if it’s written into the estate agent contract
+Have you been signed up for an in-house service?
+Make sure you haven’t unknowingly been signed up for an in-house service, for example, conveyancing, house repayments advice, or an EPC, as this may incur a further cost and you won’t be able to opt out of it if it’s written into the estate agent contract

-- What's the tie in period and written notice period?
-If you’re not happy with the stated time period, don't be afraid to try negotiate it with your estate agent before signing any contract
+What's the tie-in period and written notice period?
+If you’re not happy with the stated time period, don't be afraid to try to negotiate it with your estate agent before signing any contract

 If you’re wanting to avoid an estate agent contract, you’ll be glad to know you don’t need an estate agent in order to sell your property.
 Not only that, but you also have multiple different options available to you when selling without an estate agent!